 Agreement Between Parties

-A contract is not legitimate unless both parties trade something of value in expectation of the contract’s fulfillment, in addition to both parties agreeing to the conditions.
+In addition to both parties agreeing to conditions, both parties must trade something of value, in order for a a contract to be legitimate.
 The necessity that items of value be traded distinguishes a contract from a generous remark or a one-sided pledge, neither of which are legally binding.

 How Do You Draft a Contract?

-A contract must fulfill certain conditions in order to be legally valid and binding.
+A contract must fulfill certain conditions, in order to be legally valid and binding.
 Contracts are usually regulated by the laws of the state in which they were signed.
 Contracts for the sale of products, on the other hand, are controlled by the Uniform Commercial Code (UCC), which sets forth basic rules for commercial transactions.
-Below, we provide a basic overview of the drafting process for contracts.

 What Is a Contract Dispute?